dortania/oc-laptop-guide-legacy/post-installation/adding-clover-to-the-bios.md

 * First, use _map_ to find your devices.
 * Once you have an idea of your device, select it by typing _DEVICE:_ replacing device with the actual device.
 Ex.
 FS0:
 * Use _ls_ to determine the content of the device.
 It should contain an EFI folder.
 Use caution to make sure this device is not your USB stick.
-* Use _bcfg boot dump_ to view your currently configured boot devices \(you may see your USB in this list for validation\).
+* Use `bcfg boot dump` to view your currently configured boot devices \(you may see your USB in this list for validation\).
-  * _Note the index entry of the last entry, it may be 01, 02, etc. Increment that number for the next step.
-We'll assume it's 02._
-* Use _bcfg boot add 03 FS0:\EFI\BOOT\BOOTX64.EFI Clover_ to add an entry to your boot map.
+* Use `bcfg boot add 00 FS0:\EFI\BOOT\BOOTX64.EFI Clover`to add an entry to your boot map.
+  * 00 is the boot order ranking, 00 being the very first one, and it increments by one, 01 being the second, 02 being the third and so on.
 * Rerun the boot dump command to verify.
 * Reboot.

+{% hint style="warning" %}
+Note that on some laptops with weird BIOS configurations \(like InysideH2O on ACER or HP, and especially VAIO laptops\), this may have no effect on boot priority and would still boot windows if it's still installed.
+You can check [Fix Clovy Clovy in r/Hackintosh Multiboot guide](https://hackintosh-multiboot.gitbook.io/hackintosh-multiboot/uefi/fix-clovy-clovy).
+{% endhint %}